jimmoffitt/developer_advocate.blog/metadataEvolution/search_timeline.md

       + March 6, 2010:  ```has:geo```, ```bounding_box:``` and ```point_radius:```
       + February 17, 2015:  ```place_country:``` and ```place:```

    + **Account profile ‘home’ location set by user.**  As with Tweet geo, the methods to match and the time periods available depends on the Historical API you are using.
 Profile Geo Operators are available in both Historical PowerTrack and the Search APIs.
 With the Search APIs, these Profile Geo metadata is available starting in February 2015.
+For Tweets posted before the Profile Geo metadata, the bio_location: Operator is available which can be used to match on non-normalized user input.

 #### Shared links and media